CodeFellows-Code-201-Group-Project/memory-game/README.md

-# memory-game
+# Picture Memory Game

 ## Authors

+* Elizabeth Hammes
 * Brady Davenport
 * Cheri Hodge
 * Ben Small
-* Elizabeth Hammes

-## Memory game description
+## Memory Game Summary

-### Summary of project

-#### A memory matching game using cards

-A simple matching game where players click on 'cards' trying to match the images on back side of them.
+A simple matching game where players click on 'cards' trying to match the images of pets on the back side of the cards.

+To play the game, visit [Matchstravaganza](https://matchstravaganza.github.io/memory-game/).

-#### What problem or pain point does it solve?
+### What problem or pain point does it solve?

 This game will provide memory improvement in the form of an entertaining game.